-Select the Break command on the Modify toolbar.
+Select the Break command on the Modify panel.
 Now, the command line will prompt you to "select object", but it is more complicated than just picking the line.
 The point that you select will be the first cutting point in the break sequence.
-Pick close to the end of the line segment as shown in Figure 3.29.
-Next the command line will prompt you to "specify second break point or [First point]", where you need to pick above and to the right of the red extension line.
-If you do not pick clearly to the right and above the first selection point, you may end up with a small line segment that will need to be erased using the Erase command on the Modify toolbar.
-Repeat the Break command by pressing ENTER and remove part of the line segment as shown in Figure 3.30.
+Pick close to the bottom end of the line segment.
+Next the command line will prompt you to "specify second break point or [First point]", where you need to pick above below and to the left of the line.
+If you do not pick clearly to the below and to the left of the first selection point, you may end up with a small line segment.
+Remember, if you ever make a mistake, you can Undo it by hitting CTRL+Z or using the Undo arrow at the top left of the screen.
+Repeat the Break command by pressing ENTER and remove the top part of the line segment, so you end up with a shortened line as shown in Figure 3.30.